Overview - national palliative care work programme from July 2023

 Working groups

-To achieve their deliverables, the Steering Group will establish and oversee 6 short-term working groups between September 2023 and June 2025.
+To achieve their deliverables, the Steering Group will establish and oversee 6 short-term working groups from September 2023.
 These working groups will each have a specific focus, and most will run for approximately 6 months.
 The proposed working groups are:

 Working group members will be appointed by the Steering Group following an Expression of Interest (EOI) process for each working group.